Your company can make you get a COVID shot, but many won’t. Here’s why.

 “I know a slew of chief executives that are promoting their own taking of the vaccines to their employees ... to try and give some comfort to their employees that they are not just telling people that they should take it, they’re taking it themselves.”

 Erhardt Preitauer, president and CEO of CareSource, is one of them.
-He agreed to be photographed by the this news outlet as he got his second Pfizer shot.
+He agreed to be photographed by the Dayton Daily News as he got his second Pfizer shot on Thursday at the Dayton Convention Center clinic operated by Public Health Dayton-Montgomery County.

 Credit: JIM NOELKER